dgsasha/qualia-gtk-theme/README.md

 sudo pacman -S sassc git ninja meson rsync
 ```

-**If using GNOME, also run this and then log out and log back in:**
+**If you are going to install the GNOME Shell theme, also run this and then log out and log back in:**

 ```
 sudo pacman -S gnome-shell-extensions